Upgrade Keycloak v17.0 to 19.0

 PGPASSWORD="${postgresql_postgres-password}" vacuumdb --analyze --verbose --all -U postgres

-Postgres Database Migration Script
+Postgres Database Migration Scriptβ

 Please read the Migrate Postgres Database From Postgres v.11.x to v.14.5 section of this tutorial before using the script.

-• This script will likely work for any other Postgres database besides Keycloak after some adjustments.
-It queries the pg_dump, pg_dumpall, psql, and vacuumdb commands under the hood.
+tool is required for using this script. - This script will likely work for any other Postgres database besides Keycloak after some adjustments.
+It queries the

 The following script can be used for exporting and importing Postgres databases as well as optimizing them with the vacuumdb application.
 Please examine the code and make the adjustments if required.

-• By default, the following command exports Keycloak Postgres databases from a Kubernetes pod to a local machine:
+By default, the following command exports Keycloak Postgres databases from a Kubernetes pod to a local machine:

 ./script.sh